 What's it like to have coronavirus?
-Nick Ferrari speaks to Brit who contracted the virus
+LBC speaks to Brit who contracted the virus

 This British man told LBC what it is like to have coronavirus after contracting the virus in Wuhan, China.

 Around 200 British nationals remain stranded in the Chinese city at the centre of the coronavirus outbreak.
 The Government was planning to bring them back to the UK from Wuhan today, but the flight has been postponed as Chinese officials are yet to grant permission for them to leave the country.

 John Reed lives in the Chinese city and went to hospital with the flu.
 However, after tests, doctors told him he had actually got coronavirus.

 Speaking to Nick Ferrari, he explained what his symptoms were.